-You will give a saliva sample via a swab which will be used in something called a ‘lateral flow antigen test.’
-The swab will be applied to the test device’s absorbent pad, which will detect the presence or absence of COVID-19.
+You will give a sample via a swab which will be used in something called a ‘lateral flow antigen test.’
+The sample will be applied to the absorbent pad of the test, which will detect the presence or absence of COVID-19.

 Lateral flow tests are safe, inexpensive, and provide reliable results.
 The devices are also designed to be easy to use.
 Swabbing and processing of these tests will be conducted at our dedicated testing site either by trained personnel or as a self-test with supervision from trained personnel.

 Make sure you have a face covering, and your University ID card.

 You also need to bring a mobile device, your phone or a tablet device; and a bottle of water so you can rinse your mouth before the swab takes place.

 If you don’t have a phone or tablet we have spares for you to use at the testing Centre.

 On arrival at the test centre, you should scan your student or staff card on the card reader.